ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 ## Django Webpack Loader and the Vue Multi-Page App

 The key pieces in this solution are the `django-webpack-loader` Django app and Vue's [ability to support Multi-Page Apps](https://cli.vuejs.org/guide/html-and-static-assets.html#building-a-multi-page-app).
-By combining these tools, one can build a standard template-driven Django application that incorporates one or more individual webpack bundles on individuals templates.
-Each of these bundles is a separate Vue "page", that can be built using all the standard Vue/Javascript/Webpack tooling.
+By combining these tools, one can build a standard template-driven Django application that incorporates one or more individual webpack bundles in Django views.
+Each of these bundles is a separate Vue "page" that can be built using all the standard Vue/Javascript/Webpack tooling.

 ## Adapting a Django project to use Vue

-In the remaining sections of this article, I'll modify a basic template-driven Django app to utilize Vue components authored as Single File Components.
-I omit the steps of building a simple Django site as it is [well-documented](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) already, but if you would like a simplified template, you can use this article's example repo at tag [example_start](https://github.com/ilikerobots/django-vue-mpa/tree/example_start).
+In the remaining sections of this article, I'll illustrate the modification of a basic template-driven Django app to utilize Vue components authored as Single File Components.
+I omit the steps of building a simple Django site as it is [well-documented](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) already, but if you would like a simplified starter point, you can use this article's example repo at tag [example_start](https://github.com/ilikerobots/django-vue-mpa/tree/example_start).

 For the purposes of this article, I assume you have two working templates into which you would like to add separate Vue components.